Welcome, my name is Dave Smith. For several years I served as a local movie host

 Please note that my book, "Hoosiers in Hollywood" is now sold out.
 Due to budget constrictions, The Indiana Historical

 Society Press has informed me they will not be able to print a second edition.

-I am now pursuing another publisher in the hope
+most branch libraries in Indianapolis should have a copy.
 There are some used copies available on amazon.com.

 .
 Click on the site menu below for more information